ProjectPythia/projectpythia.github.io/content/pages/about.md

 - Tutorials (interactive and pre-recorded)
 - Communication forums

-## AMS 2021 Project Pytia Presentation
+## AMS 2021 Project Pythia Presentation

 Watch this recorded video from AMS 2021 to learn more about Project Pythia!